Samsung Galaxy A36 5G vs Galaxy A16 5G: Does double the price mean double the phone?

 - Samsung Galaxy A36 5G vs Galaxy S24 FE: Main differences to expect

-Design and Size
+Design and Display

 Similar sizes (Image by PhoneArena)

-The most considerable change between the two devices lies at the back, where Samsung uses a unified camera island with all three cameras.
+The most considerable change between the two phones lies at the back, where Samsung uses a unified camera island with all three cameras.
 This camera strip sticks out among the rest of Samsung's phones, which are all employing separate camera lenses.

 The Key Island design feature, which houses the power and volume keys on the right-side of the device, is present on both the Galaxy A16 5G and Galaxy A36 5G.
+It is now a signature feature of Samsung's Galaxy A range of devices, making them instantly recognizable.

 The Galaxy A36 comes with a 6.7-inch Super AMOLED screen, a slight increase over the Galaxy A35's 6.6-inch display.
-It features 120Hz dynamic refresh rate dynamic refresh rate, likely switching between 60 and 120Hz, unlike more premium devices that go down all the way to 10 or even 1Hz.
+It features 120Hz dynamic refresh rate dynamic refresh rate, switching between 60 and 120Hz.
+In comparison, the Galaxy A16 5G is slightly less impressive.
+It also features a 6.7-inch FHD+ screen, but it only goes to 90Hz, so slightly less smoother.

 Performance and Software